TormodLandet/raschii/README.rst

 Copyright and license
 ---------------------

-Raschii is copyright Tormod Landet, 2018.
+Raschii is copyright Tormod Landet (2018--).

 Raschii is licensed under the Apache 2.0 license, a permissive free software license compatible with version 3 of the GNU GPL.
 See the file ``LICENSE`` for the details.